madsleegiil/simplejdbc/README.md

 ### Insert

-Using object of a data class as only parameter:
+Using the object of a data class as only parameter:

     connection.insert(dataClassObject)